 We love Benjamin Moore’s basement floor paint Tough Shield as it covers a lot and when we want durable anti-slip floor paint, we go with the excellent Sure Step.
 We will also talk about the best budget choice and the best decorative concrete paint.
+In another post, we go in details about concrete paint.

-What kind of basement floor paint is best?
+Which basement floor paint is best?

 Best basement floor paint: 4 quality choices